Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Conclusions

-Although our results are very optimistic and show the promising prospects of testing PBHs with the popcorn signature, there are some caveats in our analysis related to the modeling of the merger rate in the clustered PBHs scenario.
-Indeed, the clustering of PBHs enhances both the probability of forming binaries, but also the one of disrupting them before their merger~\citep{Raidal:2018bbj,Trashorras:2020mwn}, which is not taken into account in our analysis.
-Another issue would be to include the early binary formation channel with a better understanding of the effect of a broad mass function.
 For both PBHs and ABHs, the details for the merger rate estimation still need to be thoroughly investigated and should be prepared before the detection of the SGWB.
 Nevertheless, this work has provided an important step toward using the duty cycle as a new observable to discriminate the primordial and astrophysical origin of the SGWB.